wmo-im/wis2box-training/documentation/docs/practical-sessions/converting-daycli-data-to-bufr.md

 ## Exercise

-Open the file `daycli.csv`.
+Edit the file `daycli.csv`.
 Compare the column structure to that of the final slides of the presentation we just viewed.

 Convert this CSV file to BUFR using the built-in daycli mapping file: